-Due to the force of the water two people and two wrenches will be required.
+Due to the force of the water two people may be required.
+Two wrenches will also be required.

-With the nut and olive in situ on the thread and water spraying everywhere force the cap on the pipe.
+With the nut and olive in situ on the thread and water spraying everywhere remove any burrs and force the cap on the pipe.
 Hold it on against the force of the water and tighten the nut at the same time.
 Done well it will stop the water completely.

 3. Putting A Tap On The Pipe

-With the nut and olive in situ on the thread and water spraying everywhere force the tap on the pipe.
-Hold it on against the force of the water (the tap could be open to relieve the pressure) and tighten the nut at the same time.
+With the nut and olive in situ on the thread and water spraying everywhere remove any burrs and force the tap on the pipe.
+Hold it on against the force of the water and tighten the nut at the same time.
+(The tap could be open towards a bucket to relieve the pressure.)
 Done well it will stop the water completely when the tap is closed.